craftercms/docs/source/faq/index.rst

 -------------------------------------
-What's Crafter CMS's licensing terms?
+What's CrafterCMS's licensing terms?
 -------------------------------------

-* Crafter CMS, the open source project is licensed under the GPLv3 Open Source license.
+* CrafterCMS, the open source project is licensed under the GPLv3 Open Source license.
-* Customers who purchase Crafter Software's support subscription receive a commercial license that alleviates them from the terms of the open source license.
+* Customers who purchase CrafterCMS' support subscription receive a commercial license that alleviates them from the terms of the open source license.